 Swedish massage aims to induce relaxation, improve circulation and reduce tension.
 It can provide relief from pain, improve mobility and flexibility of body tissues and improve skin condition.
 Studies show that Swedish massage also reduces stress hormone production and enhances activity of the parasympathetic nervous system, which stimulates repair and smooth functioning of all body systems, from digestion to immunity.
 Regular Swedish massage has been shown to be particularly effective in providing relief from chronic fatigue, enhancing sense of general well-being and improving mental health (reduced anxiety, depression and stress-related symptoms such as nausea and IBS).

 If you’re interested in the history of healing touch and the origins of Swedish massage you can take a peek at my scrawl on the subject here:

-Reflexation Therapy primarily offers treatments at therapy spaces in Falmouth (Greenbank) and Penryn Campus Sports Centre.
+Reflexation Therapy offers treatments at therapy clinics at Falmouth’s Greenbank and town centre (Arwenack Street).
 I can offer treatments to clients elsewhere in Cornwall or at home, under special circumstances and by special arrangement.
-See Venues for more details.
+See Locations for more details.